Tropical cyclone: Classification and naming

-Intensity classifications
+Classification

 Around the world, tropical cyclones are classified in different ways, based on the location (tropical cyclone basins), the structure of the system and its intensity.
 For example, within the Northern Atlantic and Eastern Pacific basins, a tropical cyclone with wind speeds of over 65 kn is called a hurricane, while it is called a typhoon or a severe cyclonic storm within the Western Pacific or North Indian oceans.
+When a hurricane passes west across the International Dateline in the Northern Hemisphere, it becomes known as a typhoon.
+This happened in 2014 for Hurricane Genevieve, which became Typhoon Genevieve.

 Within the Southern Hemisphere, it is either called a hurricane, tropical cyclone or a severe tropical cyclone, depending on if it is located within the South Atlantic, South-West Indian Ocean, Australian region or the South Pacific Ocean.
+The descriptors for tropical cyclones with wind speeds below 65 kn vary by tropical cyclone basin and may be further subdivided into categories such as "tropical storm", "cyclonic storm", "tropical depression", or "deep depression".